jshank/ZoneMinderHikvisionTrigger/README.md

 This results in lesser false positives, and also significantly reduces system load on the ZM installation.

-As of 0.1, it may have bugs.
-Please see the Wiki for more details.

  A trigger script that uses Foscam HD camera inbuilt motion detection to start ZoneMinder recordings.
 When motion is detected, it records for 20 seconds